President Patricia McGuire

 Patricia McGuire has been President of Trinity since 1989.
 Before coming to Trinity, Ms. McGuire was the Assistant Dean for Development and External Affairs for Georgetown University Law Center, where she was also an adjunct professor of law.
 Earlier, she was project director for Georgetown ‘s D.C.
 Street Law Project.
 She was also a legal affairs commentator for the award-winning CBS children’s newsmagazine “30 Minutes” and the Fox Television program “Panorama” in Washington.

 President McGuire earned her bachelor of arts degree cum laude from Trinity College and her law degree from the Georgetown University Law Center.
 She is currently a member of the boards of directors of the Greater Washington Board of Trade, the Washington Metropolitan Consortium of Universities, the D.C.
 College Success Foundation, the Morris and Gwendolyn Cafritz Foundation, United Educators, and the Ameritas Mutual Holding Company.
-In 2014 Secretary of Education Arne Duncan appointed her to the Advisory Committee on Student Financial Assistance of the U.S. Department of Education.

 She previously served on a governance advisory task force for the American Institute of Architects, and as a member of the Independent Governance Advisory Panel for the American Red Cross.
 She is a member of the Women’s Advisory Board of the Girl Scouts of the Nation’s Capital.